BLun78/ETagMiddleware/README.md

 }
 ```

-## Unittested
+## Unit Testing
-The Code is unittestet.
+The Code is unit tested.

 ## Vision
-I would develope muche more test for it.
+I would develop many more tests for it.